Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 Why do you need skill gap analysis?

-World Economic Forum in 2018 stated that due to the increasing speed of technology advancements, at least 54% of the employees will need to upskill or replace their competencies.
 A lot is going on in the fields of automation and AIs.
 Soon there will be mass replacements of employees with technology.
 In such situations, the individual who keeps himself updated and upskilled according to the ongoing trends has a better chance of surviving the race.

-• The idea of the workforce
+01. The idea of the workforce

-• Motivate learning and development
+02. Motivate learning and development

 When you point out what skills are necessary around the organization and when employees learn that they lack some of them, it motivates them to learn those skills and develop their portfolio.

-• Strategic workforce planning
+03. Strategic workforce planning

-It also helps you to know how many employees you can count for a particular task having enough needed skills for the job.
+It also helps to know how many employees you can count for a particular task having enough needed skills for the job.
 To plan your workforce for the future, you need to have some idea about where your employees stand right now concerning skills.

-• Better recruitment
+04. Better recruitment

-• Competitive advantage
+05. Competitive advantage

-When you have the required skills on your hand and when you can plan your workforce strategies for the future, you automatically stay on top of the race with your competitors and it gives you an advantage.
+When you have the required skills on your hand and when you can plan your workforce strategies for the future, you automatically stay on top of the race with your competitors, and it gives you an advantage.

 Get market research trends guide, Online Surveys guide, Agile Market Research Guide & 5 Market research Template